rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 The `CEPlus.docm` test file was accessed from the Cyber Essentials security testing repository.

-The test was performed to observe how Sophos handled the attempted web-based access and what security controls were triggered during the activity.
+The test was performed to observe how Sophos handled the file during a web-based access attempt and what security telemetry was generated on the endpoint.

-![DOCM Test File Source](Images/01-test-file-source.png)
+![DOCM Test File Source](Images/01-test-file-source.png) *The screenshot shows the test file being accessed from the security testing repository, providing the starting point for the investigation.*

 ---

 ### 2. Sophos Web Protection

 Sophos Web Protection blocked access to the DOCM test content during the web-based access attempt.

-The browser displayed an **Access denied** page indicating that the requested content was blocked under the configured Sophos threat protection policy.

-The same evidence also shows a Sophos Endpoint notification indicating that the detected threat activity was cleaned up.
+The browser displayed an access-denied response, while Sophos Endpoint also reported the detected activity and subsequent cleanup.

-![Sophos Web Protection Block and Threat Cleanup](Images/02-web-protection-block-and-cleanup.png)

-This demonstrated that Sophos could intervene at the web-access stage while also providing endpoint protection and remediation when the test activity was detected.
+![Sophos Web Protection Block and Threat Cleanup](Images/02-web-protection-block-and-cleanup.png) *The evidence confirmed that protection occurred at the web-access stage before the test content could be successfully delivered.*

 ---

 ### 3. Sophos Central Detection

 Sophos Central recorded the activity as an endpoint threat detection.